Changissnz/selfinterest/README.md

 could be considered dishonest.
 They choose the setting they think is appropriate to express to the adversarial other their understanding of the matter, in the form of their wanted response for what they believe is that adversarial other's objective.
+The term "understanding", used to describe this decision, is not those lines of thinking required to satisfy a comprehensive knowledge of a matter.
 For all practical matters of grave adversarial concern, the choice setting of the change-of-face is the outward determinant in the signifying of bi-directional adversarial relations between the two.